Slides to Digital Tips for Film to

 CD or DVD should never be relied upon as your only copy of important files.

 In addition to using name brand optical disks, I always handle DVD's and CD's with extreme care.
 I Always keep the disks covered in their tubes and in a dark cabinet.
-Before inserting DVD's or CDs that will be burned, (written to) it is best to examine the write surface for defects.
-Discard disks which have blemishes
+Before inserting DVD's or CDs that will be burned, (written to) it is best to examine the write surface for defects or debris.
+Discard disks which have blemishes.

 NEVER touch the R/W surface of optical disks.
 Fingerprints are bad.